joshuakleveter/pluralsight/javascript_path/04_quick_start_javascript_03/NOTES.md

 - Function code can access global variables.
 - JavaScript has function based scope.
 - When you create a variable inside of a function it is a _local_ variable.

+## Understanding Scope

+- Be careful when using global scope.
+  - Use local scope whenever possible to avoid conflicts.
+- You can always access scope(s) outside of your current scope.
+- Namespacing is another possibility.